 Curriculum & Instruction

 The program in Curriculum & Instruction (C&I) offers a Master of Education and a Doctor of Education.
 The Master of Education (MEd) degree is designed to meet the needs of elementary and secondary classroom teachers, subject matter specialists, and educational scholars and researchers.
-The MEd degree has three options: the Professional Educator, Educational Researcher, and Technology Education.
+The MEd degree has two options: the Professional Educator and Educational Researcher.

 The Doctor of Education (EdD) degree is designed to prepare graduates to assume positions in college and university teacher education programs.
 Graduates will develop the rich knowledge base in educational theory and practice needed to conduct research and engage in service to the greater education community.
 The program offers multiple opportunities to engage in college teaching, research grounded in cutting-edge educational issues, and collaborative activities in diverse educational settings including faculty from other disciplines.

 The Department also offers the Library Media Certificate (LMC) program.
 This totally online program and consists of 21 semester credits (7 courses).
 The program is for teachers who want to add an endorsement in K-12 Library Media to an existing teaching license or take courses for certification in Library Media.